 Suppose for a moment that those who say the shareholders of a company rather than the company itself should be taxed got their way.
 Then suppose there is a large and profitable company in the UK which is owned by a US corporation with which it shares a name.
 And let’s presume that this US corporation decides to record its ownership of the UK business through another of its subsidiary companies located in the British Virgin Islands, which is a tax haven with no tax charges on companies and no requirement that companies put any meaningful information of any sort on public record.
 Now, where would the income from the UK company be taxed if the law had been changed so that only shareholders were taxed on company profits as and when they received them?

 The UK company would not be taxed in the UK, because there is no shareholder in the UK to be taxed.
 Should it be taxed then in the British Virgin Islands, which is where its notional ownership is recorded, ignoring for a moment the fact that there is no tax there?
 Or should it be taxed when the shareholders in the US corporation get their reward from ownership of the UK operation, if they ever do (which, as I have already noted, is not guaranteed)?
 And what if the US corporation is in turn owned by a company owned by a family trust in Cayman determined to roll up its wealth for the foreseeable future because the family is wealthy enough to never need the income from that company?
-This is what those who argue against corporation tax or who argue for a tax on shareholders only would permit.
+This is what those who argue against corporation tax or who argue for a tax on shareholders only would end up permitting.

 But why should the UK support the operations of the UK company by providing it with educated and healthy employees, transport a legal infrastructure and so on, all without recompense so that the company in question can accumulate profits entirely tax free?
 It is an absurd to suggest that the UK should tolerate no tax being paid in this country on the profits of an employer making significant profits – possibly by employing large numbers of low-paid staff, many of whom might be in receipt of UK work-related benefit payments because they could not otherwise make ends meet – simply because that company has recorded its ownership as being outside the UK.
 No wonder the wealthy and big business are so willing to fund research into the abolition of corporation tax.
-The gains they would make from this happening, as Mike Devereux, the Institute for Fiscal Studies and the big-business-sponsored European Tax Policy Forum have all suggested, would be enormous.